 The ICICI Bank NPS (National Pension Scheme) is a retirement savings scheme which gives you attractive returns through market-linked investments and also the ability to reduce your taxes through deductions on investments.

-You need a fund after you retire so that you can finance your lifestyle expenses when your active source of income is no longer available.
-That is why investing in retirement avenues is necessary when you are working so that you can create a suitable corpus which would fund your needs post-retirement.
-When selecting a suitable investment avenue, you should ensure that –
+Everybody needs a fund after retirement to finance their lifestyle expenses when the active source of income is no longer available.
+That is why investing in retirement avenues is necessary while working so that one can create a suitable corpus which would fund their needs post-retirement.
+When selecting a suitable investment avenue, one should ensure that –

 Opening of an NPS account can be done through banks which are registered with the PFRDA to allow their customers to invest in NPS.
 Many banks have been authorized by the PFRDA to allow NPS account opening and one such bank is ICICI Bank.
 ICICI Bank offers a range of banking solutions to its customers and opening an NPS account is one such solution for investors looking to invest in retirement schemes.

 To open an account of National Pension Scheme with ICICI, you would have to fulfil the following eligibility criteria –

 If you fulfil these simple eligibility criteria, you can invest in ICICI NPS and start building a retirement corpus.
 The ways to invest in ICICI Bank NPS are as follows –